Top 8 Tips for Choosing the Best Hotel Property Management System

 In order to reach a wider userbase, most large service providers customize their basic offerings with third-party integrations and additional modules.

-It's important to know that some PMS already have integrated booking engines, channel managers, and other functionalities, making them an "all-in-one" Hotel Management System.
+It's important to know that some PMS already have integrated booking engines, channel managers, and other functionalities, making them an "all-in-one" Hotel Management Software.
 These are often more affordable than separate plug-n-play modules.

 Last but not least, you need to look at costs holistically: are there any hidden costs (like payment transaction fees)?
 Are there additional costs for support?
 Does the system offer guaranteed uptime?